berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 followed by typing of the data using `dataset_type`.
 Importing runs at 1.7 million rows per second while typing runs at 3.1 million rows per second.
 (The typing jobs continuously process about 250MB/s.)
-The time spent importing and typing the data is in the coffe-break range.
-To be specific, it takes **15 minutes (913 seconds).**
+The time spent importing and typing the data corresponds approximately to a coffee-break.
+To be specific, it takes **15 minutes (913 seconds)** to import and type the complete dataset.

 #### 3. sum